Nick689/CustomPOS/Readme.md

 * Stock check module compile every sales and entries for each item and compare to current stock

 ## Planned features
-* A simple install single user version will be available later but you can install the client-server version for immediate use.
+* A single user simple to install version will be available later but you can install the client-server version for immediate use.
 * Localized versions
 * Sales statistics